 SCCM ConfigMgr Software Updates Deployment Group Policy?

-You need to rethink how you specify a WSUS server on clients using group policy.
+You must rethink specifying a WSUS server on clients using group policy.
 SCCM ConfigMgr Software Updates Deployment Group Policy.

-How to take advantage of SUP failover without using NLB ?
+How can you take advantage of SUP failover without using NLB?

-When you use WSUS based method for the installation of client agents then it’s necessary to use Group Policy to set a WSUS server on the clients.
-The Group Policy is great for assigning a WSUS server to get the client deployed.
-However, if you think from the SUP failover perspective without using NLB, it’s not so great.
+When you use a WSUS-based method to install client agents, you must use Group Policy to set up a WSUS server.
+Group Policy is great for assigning a WSUS server to deploy the client.
+However, it’s not so great if you think from the SUP failover perspective without using NLB.
 It impacts a client’s ability to switch SUPs for failover.
-Now, this is one of the disadvantages of the WSUS (SUP) based client installation method.
+This is one of the disadvantages of the WSUS (SUP) based client installation method.

-Use GPP, Group Policy Preferences (GPP) provides a great way to conditionally set a WSUS server for your initial client installation.
+Use GPP.
+Group Policy Preferences (GPP) provides a great way to conditionally set a WSUS server for your initial client installation.
 The advantage of GPP is that it still allows ConfigMgr local policy to set the SUP on failover conditions.
-If you set traditional GPOs for setting the WSUS server on the clients then the client will lose the ability to switch SUPs when needed for failover.
+If you set traditional GPOs for setting the WSUS server on the clients, then the clients will lose the ability to switch SUPs when needed for failover.

-Implementing the conditional logic with the help of GPP for setting the WSUS server is a great option for both delivering the ConfigMgr client through WSUS, and taking the advantage of SUP failover after the ConfigMgr client is installed.
+Implementing the conditional logic with the help of GPP to set the WSUS server is a great option for both delivering the ConfigMgr client through WSUS and taking advantage of SUP failover after the ConfigMgr client is installed.

 Resources